Blotch3D/Blotch3D/README.md

 Open the Visual Studio solution file.

 Build and run the BlotchExample01\_Basic project.
+It is comprised of a single small source file that demonstrates a 3D object, a 2D text message, and user control of the camera.

 Developing with Blotch3D
 ------------------------